Questions, questions, questions...

 Where is the camp located?

 McGill Conservatory Day Camp is located at the Schulich School of music at McGill University (formerly the McGill Faculty of Music).
-Please see Contact Us on our website.
+Please see the Contact Us section of our website.

 What are the dates of the camp?